Our

 - 2017 Monte Carlo Historique Volvo Amazon spotted

-at secret location.
-Andy
+secret location.

 Thomlinson brought his freshly prepared Volvo Amazon, affectionately

-known as 'Anhangá (an Amazonian spirit that often protects
+known as 'Anhangá (an Amazonian spirit that often

 animals, especially the females and young ones, and tends to appear as